milindasandaru/AutoFiks-ITP-Project/README.md

-# AutoFiks - Spare Part and Automobile Service Management System
+# AutoFiks - Spare Part and Automobile Service Management System (SPAASMS)

 AutoFiks is a comprehensive web-based system designed to streamline automobile service center operations, spare parts inventory management, and customer service interactions.
 The platform connects customers, employees, and administrators in a seamless digital environment, enhancing operational efficiency and customer satisfaction.